-- Advanced studies and other individual social studies teachers assign projects as part of their coursework; - Interdisciplinary teams work together to teach and coach students in the aspects of the projects related to their content areas; - Gifted program collaborative teams of teachers contract with students to complete projects related to content area courses; and - Vertical teams of teachers (Elementary, Middle, and High School Honors teachers) scaffold the steps in project development over 2-3 years.
+- Advanced studies and other individual social studies teachers assign projects as part of their coursework, - Interdisciplinary teams work together to teach and coach students in the aspects of the projects related to their content areas, - Gifted program collaborative teams of teachers contract with students to complete projects related to content area courses, and - Vertical teams of teachers (Elementary, Middle, and High School Honors teachers) scaffold the steps in project development over 2-3 years.

 Whether a superintendent, a principal, a team of teachers, or an individual teacher decides to require or make the opportunity available to students, all personnel involved should meet to discuss dates and guidelines, to determine the tasks to be accomplished, and to delegate responsibility for each task.
-A suggested Checklist for Planning School Fairs is available in Appendix II. p.
-21.
+A suggested Checklist for Planning School Fairs is available in Appendix 2. p.
+27. Also, see chapter 2.